Winter Care for House Plants

 As the air is colder, it holds onto less moisture and as we know, our house plants prefer a humidity level of around 45% or higher if possible.

 - Pick yourself up a humidifier!
-It's one of the most obvious solutions, but they truely do make the biggest difference!
+It's one of the most obvious solutions, but they truly do make the biggest difference!
 Less humidity in the air?
 Add more moisture!

 - Cluster plants together in groups!
 Plants naturally release water in a process called transpiring.
 By grouping all your plants together, you mark good use of this water!